littlecolumns/little-geocoder/README.md

 1. Click `Browse...` to select your file
 2. Pick your columns that contain address, city, state and zipcode (state and zipcode are optional)
 3. Click the `Geocode` button and pick a destination for your new geocoded CSV
-4. Wait and wait and wait (don't worry, it isn't frozen!)
+4. Wait and wait and wait
 5. A brand-new CSV file shows up, full of latitudes and longitudes!
 6. 🎉🎉🎉

 ### How long does it take?

-It's a mystery to me, but it took a little under ten minutes for the 3000-row `schools.csv` file.
+It's a mystery to me, but it took a little under ten minutes for the 3000-row `schools.csv` file, and a little over 1 minute for the 30-row `schools_sample.csv`.

 ### What platforms does it work on?